Simple and Optimal Sublinear Algorithms for Mean Estimation: Mean Estimation via Order Statistics

 The key observation is that a good mean can always be identified via \textsc{ComputeWinner} as an estimate $\hat\mu_j$ minimizing the sum of distances of the $\frac{7}{10}$th means closest to $\hat\mu_j$.
 In a nutshell, any mean minimizing such a sum must be close to sufficiently many successful estimates.
-Unfortunately, a naive implementation of this idea takes time $O(\log^2 \delta^{-1}\cdot d)$, as proven in the following lemma. \begin{restatable}{lemma}{timeCW} \textup{\textsc{ComputeWinner}($P$)} takes time $O(|P|^2\cdot d)$. \end{restatable}

-\begin{proof} We compute all pairwise distances between the points in $P$, which takes time $O(|P|^2\cdot d)$.
+Unfortunately, a naive implementation of this idea takes time $O(\log^2 \delta^{-1}\cdot d)$, as proven in the following lemma. \begin{lemma} \textup{\textsc{ComputeWinner}($P$)} takes time $O(|P|^2\cdot d)$. \end{lemma} \begin{proof} We compute all pairwise distances between the points in $P$, which takes time $O(|P|^2\cdot d)$.
 To compute $D_j$, we first have to find the $\frac{7}{10}|P|$-closest point to $p_j$, which takes time $O(|P|)$ with a sufficiently good rank select procedure, see \citep[Chapter 9.3]{CormenLRS09}.
 Thereafter, summing up all the distances takes time $O(|P|)$ per $p_j\in P$. \end{proof}

 Nevertheless, these scores yield an improved running time by arbitrarily partitioning the estimates into $\sqrt{|P|}$ groups, finding a good estimate in every group via the truncated sum statistic each in time $|P|\cdot d$, for a total running time of $|P|^{3/2}\cdot d$, and then selecting the best estimate via another truncated sum statistic on all estimates returned by the groups in time $|P|$.
 The final algorithm consists of applying this idea recursively.